 I am in need of government Student Loans and grants.
 How do I apply?

-You can find general information about Student Loans and grants here, or contact our Financial Aid Associates.
+You can find general information about Student Loans and grants here, or contact our Financial Aid Advisor.

 I need to pay my fees but my Student Loan funding has been delayed.
 What can I do?